-You probably know it by its previous name, the Orlando Eye.
-After enduring a regrettable, stand-up “4-D Experience” (a mindless green-screen 3-D film of aerial footage of Orlando—Disney’s noticeably absent—that peppers you with mist), you board 15-passenger pods for your slightly quivering ride on the East Coast’s tallest (400 feet) observation wheel, which is constantly spinning at 1 mph for a 30-minute rotation.
-You’re too far to see into the Disney parks, but you do see the spires of Hogwarts at Universal Orlando, 2 miles north.
+You might know it by one of its previous names, the Orlando Eye.
+After enduring a regrettable, stand-up “4D Experience” (a mindless green-screen 3D film of aerial footage of Orlando—Disney’s noticeably absent—that peppers you with mist), you board 15-passenger pods for your slightly quivering ride on the East Coast’s tallest (400 feet) observation wheel, which is constantly spinning at 1 mph for a 30-minute rotation.
+You’re too far away to see into the Disney parks, but you do see Universal Orlando, 2 miles north.
 It’s pretty enough, but any city would be at that height.
 Fun ride, odd spot.

-Our Rating Neighborhood International Drive Hours Sun–Thurs 10am–10pm; Fri–Sat 10am–midnight.
-Generally closed in early Feb for maintenance.
-Phone 407/370-5353 Prices $28 adult, $23 child 3–12; discounts available to add Madame Tussauds, SeaLife Aquarium, Skeletons: Museum of Osteology, and the StarFlyer; frequent discounts online.
-Free parking.
-Web site ICON Orlando
+Our Rating Neighborhood International Drive Hours Mon–Thurs 1pm–10pm; Fri 1–11pm, Sat noon–11pm; Sun noon–10pm; hours may be extended.
+Generally closed in early Feb for maintenance Phone 407/370-5353 Prices $30 adults, $25 children 3–12, save $2 online; discounts pkgs. available with Madame Tussauds, SeaLife Aquarium, and the StarFlyer; frequent discounts online.
+Free parking Web site The Wheel at ICON Park

 Map8401 International Dr. Orlando

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.